InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### DSP/intermediary/buying entities responsibilities are to:

-1. Provide SKAdNetwork IDs to each supply partner
+1. Provide SKAdNetwork IDs to each supply partner and register on the IAB Tech Lab list at https://tools.iabtechlab.com/skadnetwork
 2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidResponse.imp.ext.skadn`
 3. Determine if their entity is eligible for attribution postbacks
 4. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

 #### Publishers/source app’s responsibilities are to:

-1. Add the ad network’s ID to its Info.plist in all lower case characters
+1. Add the ad network’s ID to its Info.plist in all lower case characters.
-2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store
+2. Update Info.plist with new entries added to the IAB Tech Lab / SSP / SDK publicly hosted lists when publishing new app versions to the App Store
 3. Supply the raw `skadnetids`, IABTL `max` and / or `excl` to the SSP / SDK on the device at runtime

 ### Regulatory Guidance